Find the Best Sump Pump Repair Services in UK

 What is a sump pump check valve?

 A sump pump check valve is a one-way valve that is installed on the discharge pipe of your sump pump. .
 It prevents backflow by ensuring water moves only in one direction.
-It improves efficiency and reduces wear and tear on the pump.
+This is important because it can help to prevent the pump from running dry and also helps to prevent the water in the discharge pipe from flowing back into the basin when the pump is not running.
 Inspect your check valve periodically to ensure it is working correctly.

 How often should I clean my sump pump?

-It's recommended to clean your sump pump annually, ideally in the spring or fall when the weather is mild.
+It's recommended to clean your sump pump at least once a year , before peak rainy or snowy seasons.
 However, if you live in an area with a high water table or your basement is prone to flooding, you may need to clean it more often. .
 Here are some signs that your sump pump needs cleaning: :

 • The sump pump is making strange noises.